En bloc sales are all the rage right now, but do you understand what actually happens when your property goes up for it? Here are the steps involved:

 7. If the application is approved by the Strata Title Board, the en bloc takes place according to an agreed-upon timeline

 You will get the sales proceeds at the agreed-upon time.
-Note that bank bridging loans only span six months, so you may need temporary accommodation if it takes longer than that to get your sale proceeds (unless, of course, you can afford to buy another house even before the proceeds come in).
+Bank bridging loans only span six months.
+You may need temporary accommodation if it takes longer than that to get your sale proceeds (unless, of course, you can afford to buy another house even before the proceeds come in).

-If you found this article interesting, you may want to read more about having your burning questions about en bloc answered and the hidden cost of en bloc fever.
+If you found this article interesting, you may want to read more about having your burning questions about en bloc answered and En Bloc Sales – how does it work.

 *Note: This article was updated on 9 December 2017 for greater clarity, based on feedback from our readers.